Skip to content

 Your Dollars in Action

-• Discovered that specialized, circular bunches of DNA can be found in high levels in glioblastoma tumor cells.
+• Funded the discovery that specialized, circular bunches of DNA can be found in high levels in glioblastoma tumor cells.
 These pieces of “extrachromosomal DNA” are believed to be major contributors to tumor growth and treatment resistance.
 This discovery has the potential to significantly change the way we treat glioblastoma, based on where cancer-fueling genes are located.

-• Discovery of the EGFR mutations, which are the most common mutations found in glioblastoma and represent a key focus for how new research and treatments can be constructed.
+• Helped fund the discoveries related to EGFR mutations, which are the most common mutations found in glioblastoma and represent a key focus for how new research and treatments can be constructed.

-• Discovery of the 1p/19q co-deletion, which is the key characteristic for identifying and diagnosing low-grade gliomas, including oligodendrogliomas.
+• Funded the discovery of the 1p/19q co-deletion, which is the key characteristic for identifying and diagnosing oligodendroglioma.

-• NBTS planned and held its first-ever Brain Tumor Congressional Briefing on Capitol Hill, hosted by Senior Senator Lindsay Graham, to educate Congress on the challenges of brain tumors.
-The briefing was created for a bi-partisan gathering of U.S. Senators, U.S. House Representatives, national media, and key staffers.
+• Planned and held its first-ever Congressional Briefing on Capitol Hill focused on brain cancer in 2018.
+The briefing was held to educate and engage a bi-partisan gathering of U.S. Senators and.
+Representatives, national media, and key staffers.

 Stay Informed & Connected